FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Linux/ConfigureMachine.md

-# Configure and Connect to your server
+# Configure and Connect to your cloud server
 In this example we will use the provider Digital Ocean

 ## Creates target machines